microsoft/botframework-solutions/docs/_docs/overview/virtual-assistant-template.md

 </mstts:express-as></voice></speak>
 ```

-You can find this component within the `Microsoft.Bot.Builder.Solutions` NuGet library or in [this location](https://github.com/microsoft/botframework-solutions/blob/master/lib/csharp/microsoft.bot.builder.solutions/microsoft.bot.builder.solutions/Middleware/SetSpeakMiddleware.cs).

 ### Console Output Middleware
 {:.no_toc}

-The Console Output middleware is a simple component for debugging that outputs incoming and outcoming activities to the console enabling you to easily see the Text/Speak responses flowing through your Bot.
+The [**Console Output Middleware**](https://github.com/microsoft/botframework-solutions/blob/master/lib/csharp/microsoft.bot.builder.solutions/microsoft.bot.builder.solutions/Middleware/ConsoleOutputMiddleware.cs) is a simple component for debugging that outputs incoming and outcoming activities to the console enabling you to easily see the Text/Speak responses flowing through your Bot.

-You can find this component within the `Microsoft.Bot.Builder.Solutions` NuGet library or in [this location](https://github.com/microsoft/botframework-solutions/blob/master/lib/csharp/microsoft.bot.builder.solutions/microsoft.bot.builder.solutions/Middleware/ConsoleOutputMiddleware.cs).

 ### Event Debugger Middleware
 {:.no_toc}

 Event Activities can be used to pass metadata between an assistant and user without being visible to the user.
 These events can enable a device or application to communicate an event to an assistant (e.g. being switched on) or enable an assistant to convey an action to a device to perform such as opening a deep link to an application or changing the temperature.

 It can be hard to generate these activities for testing purposes as the Bot Framework Emulator doesn't provide the ability to send Activities.
-The `EventDebugMiddleware` provides an elegant workaround enabling you to send messages following a specific format which are then transposed into an Event activity processed by your Assistant
+The [**Event Debug Middleware**](https://github.com/microsoft/botframework-solutions/blob/master/lib/csharp/microsoft.bot.builder.solutions/microsoft.bot.builder.solutions/Middleware/EventDebuggerMiddleware.cs) provides an elegant workaround enabling you to send messages following a specific format which are then transposed into an Event activity processed by your Assistant

-For example sending this message with the middleware registered: `/event:{ "Name": "{Event name}", "Value": "{Event value}" }` would generate an Activity of type event being created with the appropriate Value.
+For example sending this message with the middleware registered: **/event:{ "Name": "{Event name}", "Value": "{Event value}" }** would generate an Activity of type event being created with the appropriate Value.

-You can find this component within the `Microsoft.Bot.Builder.Solutions` NuGet library or in [this location](https://github.com/microsoft/botframework-solutions/blob/master/lib/csharp/microsoft.bot.builder.solutions/microsoft.bot.builder.solutions/Middleware/EventDebuggerMiddleware.cs).

 ### Content Moderator Middleware
 {:.no_toc}

 Content Moderator is an optional component that enables the detection of potential profanity and helps check for personally identifiable information (PII).
 This can be helpful to integrate into Bots enabling a Bot to react to profanity or if the user shares PII information.
 For example, a Bot can apologize and hand-off to a human or not store telemetry records if PII information is detected.

-A middleware component is provided that screen texts and surfaces output through a `TextModeratorResult` on the `TurnState` object.
+[**Content Moderator Middleware**](https://github.com/microsoft/botframework-solutions/blob/master/lib/csharp/microsoft.bot.builder.solutions/microsoft.bot.builder.solutions/Middleware/ContentModeratorMiddleware.cs)  is provided that screen texts and surfaces output through a **TextModeratorResult** on the **TurnState** object.
 This middleware is not enabled by default.

-You can find this component within the `Microsoft.Bot.Builder.Solutions` NuGet library or in [this location](https://github.com/microsoft/botframework-solutions/blob/master/lib/csharp/microsoft.bot.builder.solutions/microsoft.bot.builder.solutions/Middleware/ContentModeratorMiddleware.cs).

 ### Feedback Middleware
 {:.no_toc}

 Collecting feedback from users at the end of an interaction is a great way to measure how your assistant is doing with resolving end-users objectives beyond in addition to measuring dialog completion metrics.
 Forcing the user to complete feedback is highly disruptive to an overall experience so it's important to make this optional and not get in the way of the user.

-The Feedback middleware provides a way to collect feedback leveraging suggested actions thus making the request optional and surfaces simple 👍 and 👎 options with an option to provide a text response too.
+The [**Feedback Middleware**]() provides a way to collect feedback leveraging suggested actions thus making the request optional and surfaces simple 👍 and 👎 options with an option to provide a text response too.
 This feedback is then stored through the usual Application Insights telemetry storage and surfaced via the accompanying PowerBI dashboard.

 By default, the middleware activates at the end of every dialog but you can customize this further to suit your scenario, for example only asking for feedback when LUIS or QnA prediction scores are low or perhaps at random or a limited number of times in a time period.

-To learn more about the Feedback capability, see the [Feedback documentation]]({{site.baseurl}}/virtual-assistant/handbook/feedback.md).
+To learn more about the Feedback capability, see the [Feedback documentation]({{site.baseurl}}/virtual-assistant/handbook/feedback.md).

 ## Dialogs

-Beyond the core `MainDialog` dialog two further dialogs are provided firstly to deliver core scenarios but also to provide examples to get you started.
+Beyond the core **MainDialog** dialog two further dialogs are provided firstly to deliver core scenarios but also to provide examples to get you started.
 These are all wired up to provided LUIS intents so work out of the box across multiple languages.

-### MainDialog
+### Main Dialog
 {:.no_toc}

-The `MainDialog` class as discussed earlier in this section is the core part of the Activity processing stack and is where all activities are processed.
+The [**MainDialog**](https://github.com/microsoft/botframework-solutions/tree/master/templates/Virtual-Assistant-Template/csharp/Sample/VirtualAssistantSample/Dialogs) class as discussed earlier in this section is the core part of the Activity processing stack and is where all activities are processed.
 This is also where the Help intent is handled which returns a response as defined within the Language Generation responses.
 Events are also handled as part of this dialog.

-You can find `MainDialog` within your `Dialogs` folder or [here](https://github.com/microsoft/botframework-solutions/tree/master/templates/Virtual-Assistant-Template/csharp/Sample/VirtualAssistantSample/Dialogs).

-### OnboardingDialog
+### Onboarding Dialog
 {:.no_toc}

-The `OnboardingDialog` provides an example introduction Dialog experience for users starting their first conversation.
+The [**OnboardingDialog**](https://github.com/microsoft/botframework-solutions/blob/master/templates/Virtual-Assistant-Template/csharp/Sample/VirtualAssistantSample/Dialogs/OnboardingDialog.cs) provides an example introduction Dialog experience for users starting their first conversation.
 It prompts for some information which is then stored in State for future use by your assistant.
 This dialog demonstrates how you can use prompts and state.

-You can find `OnboardingDialog` within your `Dialogs` folder or [here](https://github.com/microsoft/botframework-solutions/blob/master/templates/Virtual-Assistant-Template/csharp/Sample/VirtualAssistantSample/Dialogs/OnboardingDialog.cs).

-### EscalateDialog
+### Escalate Dialog
 {:.no_toc}

-The `EscalateDialog` demonstrates a stubbed dialog to handle a user asking to be transferred to a human.
+The [**EscalateDialog**](https://github.com/microsoft/botframework-solutions/blob/master/templates/Virtual-Assistant-Template/csharp/Sample/VirtualAssistantSample/Dialogs/EscalateDialog.cs) demonstrates a stubbed dialog to handle a user asking to be transferred to a human.
 This is where you could integrate to a human-handoff capability.
 The provided implementation returns a response with a placeholder telephone number.

-You can find `EscalateDialog` within your `Dialogs` folder or [here](https://github.com/microsoft/botframework-solutions/blob/master/templates/Virtual-Assistant-Template/csharp/Sample/VirtualAssistantSample/Dialogs/EscalateDialog.cs)

 ## Unit Testing